hassan-salloum/FPGA-GAME-VGA-Connectivity/README.md

 # FPGA Spartan 3A (Shooting Game)

-The main idea from this project, is for helping beginner peoples in the FPGA world to learn how to make your first game on FPGA.
+The main idea from this project, is for helping beginner peoples in the FPGA world to learn how to make their first FPGA game.
 So let’s we start:

- - First we need to buy the ELBERT V2 board:
+ - First this is the FPGA board i used:
  https://numato.com/product/elbert-v2-spartan-3a-fpga-development-board

  - Second we need to install on our PC the USB driver for the FPGA: